 'We don't see things as they are, we see them as we are'

 The quote as I later found out later is from an american author called Anaïs Nin.
 I know many people were completely thrown by the theme because usually people taking part are given a one-word theme like "mountains" or "heartbeat" to work from.
-I'm not sure what the thought process behind it was, but from what i saw there were several reactions;
+I'm not sure what the thought process behind it was, but from what i saw there were several reactions;- People not being able to make head not tail of it.

-• People severely limiting their time and options by trying to come up with an idea which fit the quote entirely, or near entirely.
+- People severely limiting their time and options by trying to come up with an idea which fit the quote entirely, or near entirely.

-• People taking key parts from one or another part of the quote.
+- People taking key parts from one or another part of the quote.

 I think the great thing about the single word themes means everybody can understand and interpret it, and people can interpret it in MANY different ways, and some of the great things in a games jam is listening to somebody justify their reasoning for a game idea which you can't fathom fits with a single word theme.
 Just imagine having the word "set" as a theme; there are nearly 400 definitions of set.